 - Loss of companionship or care

 Sometimes, the family member can also sue for punitive damages.
-The sole purpose of punitive damages is to punish the person at fault for doing very reckless, wanton, or with ill intent.
+The sole purpose of punitive damages is to punish the person at fault for doing reckless actions or actions with ill intent.
 An example of this could be a drunk driving accident.
-The drunk driver knew drinking and driving was extremely negligent and harmful to others, but they still got behind the wheel.
-Punitive damages are an attempt to change the behavior or punish for what the driver has done.

 That being said, there are some situations where the time “pauses,” such as if there are court proceedings for a criminal case relating to the same events that caused the wrongful death case.
 In Georgia, the clock can pause for up to five years when family members are suing.